akellai/CrestronKeeper/README.md

      -	http://127.0.0.1:9877/ping/xxx/whatever.png waits for xxx seconds and then switches device to the Crestron App
      -	http://127.0.0.1:9877/reset/whatever.png effectively restarts Crestron App (makes it background/kills background/starts)
      -	Other none empty request starts Crestron App and  makes it foreground
+- experimental: the application can now execute other registered applications through Uri by handling requests like crestron-keeper://URI_TO_RUN.
+This will execite the URI_TO_RUN with timeout of 120 sec

 This is how I set up wall mounted panel/Crestron App to run 24x7:
 - Run Crestron full screen
 - Check "Auto Reconnect" and "Keep Screen Awake"